Krillh/Airzlinshire/Kingdoms/Monus Kingdom/Public Gov. Documents/Monus Official Document Formatting.md

 The heading of each document must be titled with Monus Kingdom".
 This is followed by the department that is publishing the document.
 After this is "Document No.:" followed by the document number.

 The document number is made of 4 parts.
-The first is
+The first is the classification of the number of the department that is publishing the document.
+The next number is the type of document.
 ```